tiepdotme/blog-2/_posts/2020-08-16-pipeline-operator.markdown

 date:   2020-08-16 12:00:00 -0500
 ---

-We all know about a ton of operators in JavaScript (&&, ||, NOT and so on).
+We all know about a ton of operators in JavaScript (AND, OR, NOT and so on).
 A new operator is in stage 1 for the next ES release.

 🚨Before you proceed to read or use this operator, keep in mind that it might not make it to the release stage or if it does, the implementation might change.